ahan98/backprop-mlp/README.md

-For this example, `-L 0.3` specifies a learning rate of 0.3, `-E 300` specifies training for 300 epochs, `-K 10` specifies 10-fold cross validation, and `-H 5` specifies the number of units in the hidden layer to be 5.
+For this example, `-L 0.3` specifies a learning rate of 0.3, `-E 300` specifies training for 300 epochs, `-K 10` specifies 10-fold cross validation, and `-H 5` specifies 5 units in the hidden layer.

 Running `python3 test.py -h` will also display the default values for these parameters.